 Robert: Yeah.
 There are a couple big ones like Weedmaps, Leafly, and a couple other sites.
 They’ve been like the Myspace and Facebook of social media where they’re the big giants in there.
 But then over time, we’ve seen how Myspace and other places like that go.
 So I’m hoping that with an open source solution, it gives people the ability to use it for as long as they need to without having it dependent on someone’s services like that.

 Jonathan: And how do you see the industry going in general.
 I live in Nevada folks, Northern Nevada near Reno.
-And recently dispensaries were made legal.
+And recently dispensaries and cannabis delivery were made legal.
 And a number of other states.
 But obviously, with the Trump administration, they’ve made it clear that their policies are going to be more hard lying towards any kind of form of drugs.
 So you’ve got contradictory forces.
 How do you see that playing out?

 Jonathan: So have you had a lot of different requests from owners that were looking at your solution?
 And how do you choose the ones that you’re going to try and implement into your platform?